m3o/org/product/specs/api-consumption.md

    - Ability to charge / earn money
    - URL for use would probably change to https://api.m3o.com/v1/service/call so we can use v1api and quota service to do the accounting but need to work out how to route that back to the builder's namespace.

+## Pricing
+Pricing is complex and could be done in a multitude of different ways.
+We can start off with a simple model and adapt as we go along.
+For any pricing model, the fundamental data point we need to capture is the number of requests made to a particular API.
+We do this currently in the quota service which ticks up a redis counter.

+### Pay as you go
+The pay as you go pricing model keeps it simple by asking users to top up their balance which gets decremented with usage.
+We will maintain a single balance for a user which is then used against all API usage e.g. using the geocoding API and the users API will decrement the same pot of money.

+For now, to keep it simple, every API will have a flat rate i.e. no tiered pricing just Xp/request where X could be 0 (unlikely case where someone wants to offer a free API) or even fractional (where you want to charge 1p per 100 requests or similar).

+### Free trial
+If we want to enable a "free trial" model the easiest thing would be to give each user free credit, say £3, which would be enough for a few hundred requests.

+## Accounting
+Count API usage to correctly debit account.
+When balance hits zero their service should stop.

+User adds money in stripe -> inbound webhook -> update User uses API -> balance service counts -> if counter hits zero, block at the v1api Use redis counter to do distributed counting and maintain a running balance

+if redis fails it has a backup

+## Users
+API consumers signup and are given an account in the `micro` namespace with type `customer` and role `customer`.

+API builders signup and are given an account in their `micro`namespace with type `developer` and role `developer`.
+They will be given a namespace with a separate admin account (similar to what they have in the current model).
+Scope to extend and give builders multiple namespaces (AKA projects).
+Remove signup from CLI.

 ## Outstanding questions
 Should we support a Sandbox env (similar to Stripe) for testing APIs before moving on to the paid stuff?